-- .1 emergency lighting for: - .1.1 muster and embarkation stations for boarding life-saving appliances and spaces overboard where life-saving appliances are launched; - .1.2 all alleyways, stairways and exits; - .1.3 control stations: - .1.4 machinery spaces, generator rooms, steering gear compartment, space containing the emergency source of electrical power as well as spaces for main and emergency switchboards; - .1.5 catch processing spaces and the exits therefrom as well as the deck areas where the fishing machinery is installed; - .2 navigation lights, lights of "Vessel not under command" signal and other lights required by Part III "Signal Means" of the RS Rules/E; - .3 internal communication and announcing equipment, fire detecting system, general alarm system, daylight signalling lamps, sound signal means; - .4 emergency fire pump, if any; - .5 radio equipment and navigational equipment according to the requirements of Part IV "Radio Equipment" and Part V "Navigational Equipment" of the RS Rules/E. - 20.10.7.2 The spaces of emergency sources of electrical power and of their transformers (if any), of emergency transitional sources of electrical power, emergency switchboard and distribution board of emergency lighting on ships not covered by the requirements of Part V "Subdivision" may be located below the uppermost continuous deck, but, in any case, above the freeboard deck. - 20.10.7.3 Emergency sources of electrical power shall ensure supply of consumers specified in 20.10.7.1 for a period of 6 h.
+- .1 emergency lighting for: - .1.1 muster and embarkation stations for boarding life-saving appliances and spaces overboard where life-saving appliances are launched; - .1.2 all alleyways, stairways and exits; - .1.3 control stations: - .1.4 machinery spaces, generator rooms, steering gear compartment, space containing the emergency source of electrical power as well as spaces for main and emergency switchboards; - .1.5 catch processing spaces and the exits therefrom as well as the deck areas where the fishing machinery is installed; - .2 navigation lights, lights of "Vessel not under command" signal and other lights required by Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships; - .3 internal communication and announcing equipment, fire detecting system, general alarm system, daylight signalling lamps, sound signal means; - .4 emergency fire pump, if any; - .5 radio equipment and navigational equipment according to the requirements of Part IV "Radio Equipment" and Part V "Navigational Equipment" of the Rules for the Equipment of Sea-Going Ships. - 20.10.7.2 The spaces of emergency sources of electrical power and of their transformers (if any), of emergency transitional sources of electrical power, emergency switchboard and distribution board of emergency lighting on ships not covered by the requirements of Part V "Subdivision" may be located below the uppermost continuous deck, but, in any case, above the freeboard deck. - 20.10.7.3 Emergency sources of electrical power shall ensure supply of consumers specified in 20.10.7.1 for a period of 6 h.
 In case of ships intended for fishing in the polar waters the supply period shall be increased to 8 h.